ukuw/view/README.md

 When you use this extension, the URL you want to view is sent to removepaywall.com.
 No other data is transmitted.
 The external service fetches the content and displays it.

-## License

-MIT - For educational use only.